 While I was shopping for a place to live, I chose a temporary set up and asked the homeowner if a small parrot would be okay.

-So my Timmy who’d suffered lack of attention, poor diet and even some abuse during the last 6 years quite literally found me.
+So my Timmy who’d suffered a lack of attention, poor diet, and even some abuse during the last 6 years quite literally found me.

 Yes, Mitch and Catherine, a bird will find you.
 If not, you guys will find the right bird.

-Paco on his Polly as always messing with me and Casey still sitting on one last stuffed baby, playing mother.
+Paco on his Polly as always messing with me and Casey still sitting on one last stuffed baby, playing the mother.
 When I put the other kids to bed, that is when Casey and I talk and play and cuddle.

 On weekends, I can leave Allie out downstairs ALL weekend and she and I and Casey have a slumber party.

 She is less than 6 inches from my dining table and chairs and she has never tried to eat or chew or destroy one thing other than her toys.

 Even if my brats are having cows and yelling, how blessed am I!?!
 I will sleep downstairs with them Fri and Sat nights and they LOVE that.

 I never have to worry about them doing anything bad.
-I tried to let Paco and Quincy join in, but Quincy is a pansy ass and has to be in his cage even though he NEVER wants to go to bed and Paco has to be wherever Quincy is at all times so, their loss on the slumber party I suppose.
+I tried to let Paco and Quincy join in, but Quincy is a pansy-ass and has to be in his cage even though he NEVER wants to go to bed and Paco has to be wherever Quincy is at all times so, their loss on the slumber party I suppose.

-If I bomb, well then, I will just send some Brownies for the humans and Millet for the bird baby cuz even if I cannot be an artist, I still can bake!!!
+If I bomb, well then, I will just send some Brownies for the humans and Millet for the birdy baby cuz even if I cannot be an artist, I still can bake!!!